 Lighting.
 All lighting should be appropriately set, depending on the day or nighttime conditions.

-The Light Bar and Emergency Alert lights on the Rear Advanced Warning Truck should be used for striping and sweeping operations and are optional on other mobile operations in accordance with typical applications.
-If used, the rear facing amber/white light bar is installed on top of the vehicle and the Emergency Alert lights are installed below the flashing arrow panel.
+The Light Bar may be used and the Emergency Alert lights should be used on the Rear Advanced Warning Truck for striping and sweeping operations and are optional on other mobile operations in accordance with typical applications.
+If used, the rear facing amber/white Light Bar is installed on top of the vehicle and the Emergency Alert lights are installed below the flashing arrow panel.

 If an approaching vehicle is observed driving in the occupied moving work zone lane, the TMA driver should activate the Emergency Alert lights by pushing the switch for a short duration.
 It is not recommended to leave the lights on very long because continuous or long term use may reduce the effectiveness of the Emergency Alert lights.

 Rear Face of TMA.
 The rear face of the attenuator device, when in the horizontal or operating position (protective mode), shall be marked with red and white retroreflective sheeting.
 The marking shall form a checkerboard pattern consisting of 12” by 12” red squares and 12” by 12” white squares spaced symmetrically starting from the top center.